mienaikoe/ziyu/Chapters/1-1-Chapter1.md

 "Ah you know."

-I waited for him to elaborate.

-"...Reasons."

-_Thanks Kip..._

-I mustered up a response, "Don't want to talk about it right now."

-He wasn't convinced, but he was more accepting about these things than I was.

-"Okay... suit yourself"

-I stooped at the table with him and a long awkward silence filled the room while I watched him write notes in his schedule.
+I waited for him to elaborate or offer some advice, but he was too absorbed in the paper to respond.
+So I stooped at the table with him and a long awkward silence filled the room.
 Melna came downstairs and looked us over.
 She had a confused look for a brief moment, but resumed her departure.

 "I'm headed to the train."

 "Have a good day," he chimed.
 I stayed silent.

-"I'll be back a bit late tonight.
-Don't wait up for me."
+"I'll be back a bit late tonight," she said.
+"Don't wait up for me."

 Late wasn't particularly rare for her, but I wanted to pry.